zsiller38/Pi-in-the-Sky-Chris-Zachary/README.md

 ### Objective
 To measure and record flight data using a flying machine.
 ### Solution
 Create a two stage rocket that will house a pico in the nose cone.
-The rocket will launch and collect data, then the stages will seperate and the pico will land safely with a Parachute
+The rocket will launch and collect data, then the stages will seperate and the pico will land safely with a Parachute.

 ### Bill of Materials
 - PICO